-If several of the problems listed in the 1989 Epidaure research proposal were solved, some important ones remain unsolved while new challenging problems have appeared.
-The research objectives of the Asclepios proposal take into account this situation and are organized around 5 research directions, namely 1) Medical Image Analysis, 2) Biological Image Analysis, 3) Computational Anatomy, 4) Computational Physiology, 5) Clinical and Biological Validation.
-Only directions 1 and (part of) 5 correspond to a smooth continuation of the former research objectives of the Epidaure project, whereas directions 2, 3 and 4 correspond to novel objectives related to emerging problems.
+If several of the problems listed in the original 1989 Epidaure research proposal have been solved, some important ones remain and new challenging problems have appeared.
+The research objectives of the Asclepios proposal take into account this situation and are organized around 5 research directions, namely: 1) Medical Image Analysis; 2) Biological Image Analysis; 3) Computational Anatomy; 4) Computational Physiology; and 5) Clinical and Biological Validation.
+Only directions 1 and (part of) 5 correspond to a continuation of the research objectives of the former Epidaure project, whereas directions 2, 3 and 4 correspond to novel objectives related to emerging problems.

-Figure 4 somehow summarizes the overall objectives of the Asclepios project.
-The computational models of the human body that we consider often have 4 different main components including geometry, statistics, physics and physiology.
+Figure 4 attemps to summarize the overall objectives of the Asclepios project.
+The computational models of the human body that we consider often have four different primary components which we characterize as geometry, statistics, physics and physiology.
 In order to personalize a generic model, it is necessary to identify its parameters by confronting it to a set of patient-specific biomedical images and other biomedical signals.
-The personalized model can then in turn be projected back on the images and signals to better interpret them, and to provide an help for the diagnosis of diseases.
-The personalized model can also be used to predict an evolution, or to plan and simulate an intervention.
-This provides an help for the prevention and therapy of diseases.
+The personalized model can then, in turn, be projected back onto the images and signals to better interpret them, and to provide support for the diagnosis of disease.
+The personalized model can also be used to predict the evolution of disease, or to plan and simulate an intervention.
+This provides support for the prevention and therapy of diseases.

 Fig. 4.
-Objectives of the Asclepios project
+Objectives of the Asclepios project-team.

-In the sequel of this article we provide four illustrations of several aspects of this current research respectively on a) the automatic measurement of the variability of the geometry of some brain structures, b) the simulation of the growth of personalized brain tumors, c) the simulation of personalized electromechanical activity of cardiac ventricles, and d) the construction of large mosaics of microscopic molecular images acquired in vivo and in situ, before we conclude.
+In the remainder of this article we provide four illustrations of several aspects of current research in Asclepios respectively on: a) the automatic measurement of the variability of the geometry of some brain structures; b) the simulation of the growth of personalized brain tumors; c) the simulation of personalized electromechanical activity of cardiac ventricles; and d) the construction of large mosaics of microscopic molecular images acquired in vivo and in situ.
+We conclude with a last section.